RN to BSN Online Courses: What You Can Expect

 Are you eager to make the move from ADN to BSN?
 Now that you know more about the courses that await you in our RN to BSN online program, there’s still more to consider.

 One consideration that’s likely a top priority for you is determining how you’ll fit schoolwork into the busy schedule you have as a nurse.
 Fortunately, online learning means your education options have become much more flexible.
-Rasmussen College’s RN to BSN program is offered in an online competency-based format that provides you with greater control over how and when you complete your coursework—your only due date is the end of the course term.
+Rasmussen University’s RN to BSN program is offered in an online competency-based format that provides you with greater control over how and when you complete your coursework—your only due date is the end of the course term.
 So what are you waiting for?
 Check out the RN to BSN degree page to learn more.

 EDITOR’S NOTE: This article was originally published in 2016.
 It has since been updated to include information relevant to 2020.